Mesa/Boogie Mark Series: Mark III

-Black Stripe (1985)
+Black Stripe (1985 & Early 1986)

 These are distinguished by either the absence of a marking, a black dot, or a black marker stripe above the power cord entry.
 Early 100W and Simul US Voltage Black Stripes retained the same 105 power transformer as the IIC+, which is easily distinguished by its larger physical size than the later-introduced Mark III transformer.
 IIC+ non US voltage export power transformers and IIC+ output transformers are also seen in these models.

 Most Black Stripes also re-used the faceplate from the Mark IIC+.
 This resulted in the first pot being labelled with Volume 1 in instead of the later Volume label.
 Furthermore, the pull function label above Middle knob was hand-etched onto the face plate resulting in a slightly different look than the other labels on the faceplate.
 Towards 1986, a new PCB revision was installed which enabled an additional component to be switched on when R2 was activated.
 This board was re-used in the Purple Stripes, although with a different revision number and different lead circuit component values.